Quiteria: In Kuthenkuly

 Kuthenkuly, a coastal village in the Indian state of Tamil Nadu is the home to a shrine which is dedicated to Saint Quiteria.
 The shrine attracts thousands of pilgrims from different places.
 The shrine is known for its Thursday devotion.
 Quiteria is the patron saint of this village.
-The hagiography of Saint Quiteria (Kitheriammal Ammanai), a Tamil language manuscript is preserved in this village.
-Based on the manuscript, an eight-day play is staged in Kuthenkuly.
+The hagiography of Saint Quiteria, a Tamil language manuscript is preserved in this village.